Numerical Schemes for Rough Parabolic Equations: Rough case

 We repeat the procedure until Step $L$, where $L=L(\norm{\xrgh}_\ga)$ is the smallest integer such that $L T_0 \geq 1$.

 \end{proof}

-Once endowed with the estimates of Proposition \ref{prop:contr-j-m-n}, the proof of Proposition \ref{prop:cont-unif-y-m-n} follows the same lines as the proof of Theorem 2.10 in \cite{RHE-glo}.
-For sake of conciseness, the reader is referred to the latter paper for further details on the procedure.
+Once endowed with the estimates of Proposition \ref{prop:contr-j-m-n}, the proof of Proposition \ref{prop:cont-unif-y-m-n} is derived from a standard patching argument.
+Note in particular that $T_0$ can be taken such as $T_0=c \norm{\xrgh}_\ga^{-k}$ for some constant $c>0$ and some integer $k\geq 2$, which accounts for the bound (\ref{ineq:contr-uni}).
+We refer the reader to the proof of \cite[Theorem 2.10]{RHE-glo} for further details on the procedure.